-When Amanda Montei became a parent, she struggled with the physicality of caring for children, but even more with the growing lack of autonomy she felt in her personal and professional life.
+Many parents struggle with the physicality of caring for children, but even more with the growing lack of autonomy new moms may feel in their personal and professional lives.

-Kristi Coulter is the author of Exit Interview: The Life and Death of My Ambitious Career and Nothing Good Can Come From This, a finalist for the Washington State Book Award.
+Kristi Coulter is the author of Exit Interview: The Life and Death of My Ambitious Career and Nothing Good Can Come From This, a Washington State Book Award finalist.
 Her work has also appeared in The Paris Review, New York Magazine, Elle, Glamour, The Believer, and many other publications.
 She teaches writing at Hugo House and lives in Seattle and Los Angeles.

 Presented by Town Hall Seattle.